learn-co-curriculum/arrays-underneath/README.md

 ### Introduction

-While you may be familiar with arrays, chances are you have not considered what happens our computer either manipulates an array by adding or removing elements, or retrieves information from an array.
+While you may be familiar with arrays, chances are you have not considered what happens when our computer either manipulates an array by adding or removing elements, or retrieves information from an array.
 In this lesson, we'll consider what happens when we retrieve or manipulate data in an array.

 ### Arrays - under the hood

 When we initialize an array in a programming language, the language allocates space in memory for your array, and then points that starting variable to that address in memory.
-Then for each element the program assigns a fixed amount of memory for each element.
+Then the program assigns a fixed amount of memory for each element.

 ![](https://s3.amazonaws.com/learn-verified/objects-tenElementArray.gif)